shopware/docs/resources/guidelines/testing/store/quality-guidelines-apps/README.md

-# Quality Guidelines for Apps and Themes based on App System in Shopware Store
+# Quality Guidelines for Apps and Themes based on App System in Shopware Store test

 > **Changelog**
 >